jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) Abuse Outlook VSTO/README.md

 I omitted logs related to the initial establishing of C2 with the Empire listener.
 The test was conducted on an updated Win 10 enterprise VM with [Powershell logging](https://blogs.technet.microsoft.com/ashleymcglone/2017/03/29/practical-powershell-security-enable-auditing-and-logging-with-dsc/).
 To zoom into the range within the Event Viewer Sysmon logs, my script prints out the time-stamp right before & after the backdoor installation.
 I then select the start-row within Event Viewer & bulk select to the end-row that was slightly later than the script-end timestamp.

-* Log lines from 3:09:23 to :48 are related to Step 1 to 4.
-By right, looking at the Powershell Operational logs will show the script blocks that were being executed but I could NOT find any.
-I was quite sure that I enabled the Powershell Script Block logging but yet the Powershell logs related that time-frame was missing.
+* Log lines from 3:09:23 to :48 are related to Step 1 to 4. **By right, looking at the Powershell Operational logs will show the script blocks that were being executed but I could NOT find any.** I was quite sure that I enabled the Powershell Script Block logging but yet the Powershell logs related that time-frame was missing.
 Bear in mind, the backdoor installation had already completed.
 I decided I would just reboot the VM & redo…. then I noticed after re-ran the Empire stager to get a new C2 session:

   ![](img/disablepslogging.png)

-* That timestamp is after the installation run but notice there's a SetValue call within the strange looking block.
+* That timestamp is after the installation run but notice **there's a SetValue call within the strange looking block**.
 So I went to Empire Github & did a search:

   ![](img/empirebypass.png)

   So it's clear that there's means to bypass but the very initial code that sets the bypass is logged.

 * Entire set of 3:09:51 log lines relates to Step 5, you can use Event Viewer to see TargetObject (ie. reg path) Details (contents) fields.
 Those registry settings part of the VSTO installation trust settings.
-Why it can be silently installed is because the system implicit trust a local VSTO package as oppose to one that was downloaded from the Internet, files downloaded from the Internet has a hiddle ZoneIdentifier ADS attached to the file thus allow Windows to prompt warning. ***I won't go into details as it is not a good idea that more people start using this.***
+Why it can be silently installed is because the **system implicitly trust a locally published VSTO package (by design) as oppose to one that was downloaded from the Internet, files downloaded from the Internet has a hidden ZoneIdentifier ADS attached to download files thus allow Windows to prompt warning.** ***I won't go into details as it is not a good idea that more people start using this.***

 * You will also notice there's always a registry create (`TargetObject: HKU\S-1-5-21-1371555976-851846072-2573341172-1001\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections`) even following every *Network connection detected* for Powershell process.